How to Find a Wholesaler for Your Retail Business

 6. Research Business Directories in Your Local Library

-Most libraries pay monthly subscription fees for online business and manufacturer directories that people would otherwise have to pay for to get.
-These directories contain profiles of many manufacturers, wholesalers, and distributors in North America and are regularly updated, so contact details are accurate and reliable.
+Many public libraries pay monthly subscription fees for online business and manufacturer directories that people would otherwise have to pay to access.
+These directories contain profiles of many manufacturers, wholesalers, and distributors in North America.
+They’re regularly updated, so contact details are accurate and reliable.

 One suggestion is to search for your products according to their North American Industry Classification System (NAICS) code.
 This code is assigned to products and is included in these professional directories.
 Sometimes manufacturers and suppliers list their products by the NAICS code, making it easier to find your product manufacturers and suppliers.